 • We tie pay to performance.
 We structure a significant portion of our named executive officers' compensation to be variable, at risk and tied directly to our measurable performance.
-For 2015, 90% of our Chief Executive Officer's total reported compensation and an average of 76% of our other named executive officers' total reported compensation was linked to performance, consisting of annual performance bonus earned and equity incentives awarded, as reported in the "Summary Compensation Table."
+For 2016, 87% of our Chief Executive Officer's total reported compensation and an average of 81% of our other named executive officers' total reported compensation was linked to performance, consisting of annual performance bonuses earned and equity incentives awarded, as reported in the "Summary Compensation Table."

-- Our executive bonuses are entirely dependent on meeting corporate objectives.
-Our annual performance-based bonus opportunities for all of our named executive officers are entirely dependent upon our achievement of annual corporate objectives established each year.
-In 2015, each of our named executive officers received annual bonuses of 65% of their target bonuses because we had achieved 65% of our specified corporate objectives for 2015. - We emphasize long-term equity incentives.
+•Our executive bonuses are entirely dependent on meeting corporate objectives.
+Our annual performance-based bonus opportunities for all of our named executive officers are entirely dependent upon our achievement of annual corporate objectives and approved by our Board of Directors.
+In 2016, each of our named executive officers (other than Dr. Rogers, who retired during 2016) received annual bonuses of 73% of their target bonuses because we had achieved 73% of our specified corporate objectives for 2016.

+- We emphasize long-term equity incentives that are directly dependent on our performance.
 Equity awards are an integral part of our executive compensation program, and comprise the primary "at-risk" portion of our named executive officer compensation package.
-We have historically granted equity awards in the form of stock options and we consider stock options performance-based because they provide value only if the market price of our stock increases, and if the executive officer continues in our employment over the option term.
-These awards strongly align our executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our executive officers to remain in our long-term employ.
-Stock options are also the predominant vehicle among biopharmaceutical companies of our stage of development, and all of our peers used for 2015 compensation decisions delivered annual equity award via options, with 89% of peers using granting annual equity awards solely in the form of stock options.
+We have historically granted equity awards in the form of stock options.
+We consider stock options performance-based because they provide value only if the market price of our stock increases and if the executive officer continues in our employment over the option term.
+In 2016, we introduced RSUs and in 2017 we introduced performance-vesting RSUs as part of our executive compensation program.
+These awards strongly align our executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our executive officers to remain in our long-term employ. - Change in control benefits are limited to double-trigger payments which require termination other than for cause or resignation for good reason in connection with a change of control to trigger payments. - We do not provide our executive officers with any excise tax or other tax gross ups.

-- Change in control benefits are limited to double-trigger payments which require termination other than for cause or resignation for good reason in connection with a change of control to trigger payments. - We do not provide our executive officers with any excise tax or other tax gross ups. - We generally do not provide any executive fringe benefits or perquisites to our executives, such as car allowances, personal security, or financial planning advice. - Our Compensation Committee has retained an independent third-party compensation consultant for guidance in making compensation decisions.
-The Compensation Committee has engaged Radford, an Aon Hewitt company, who advises the Compensation Committee on market practices so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - · We prohibit any and all hedging and pledging of Company stock. - We implemented a stockholder engagement program to understand our stockholder's views on our corporate governance and compensation programs.
-Recent conversations with our stockholders have been very positive.
-Stockholder input will be increasingly important as our Company grows.
+- We generally do not provide any executive fringe benefits or perquisites to our executives, such as car allowances, personal security, or financial planning advice. - Our Compensation Committee retains an independent third-party compensation consultant for guidance in making compensation decisions and advice on market practices so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - We prohibit any and all hedging and pledging of Company stock. - We solicit feedback from our largest stockholders to understand our stockholders' views on our corporate governance and compensation programs.